Global Services Settings

 Enter the port for the proxy server.

-Enter and confirm the password for the user to access the proxy server.
+Enter and confirm the password for the administrator to enter when accessing the proxy server.

 NTP Server Address

-Enter the IP address or hostname of an NTP server that you want to use to synchronize the firewall’s clock.
-Optionally enter the IP address or hostname of a second NTP server to synchronize the firewall’s clock with if the primary server becomes unavailable.
+Enter the IP address or hostname of an NTP server that you will use to synchronize the clock on the firewall.
+Optionally, you can enter the IP address or hostname of a second NTP server to synchronize the clock on the firewall if the primary server becomes unavailable.

 You can enable the firewall to authenticate time updates from an NTP server.
 For each NTP server, select the type of authentication for the firewall to use: